-Jacksonville Medical Malpractice Lawyers
+Jacksonville Medical Malpractice Attorney

 When illness or injury forces you to see a doctor or go to the hospital, you put your trust in medical professionals to give you the best possible treatment and do what is necessary to improve your health.
 However, medical professionals are only human, and sometimes they make mistakes; they get tired; they’re too busy; they misdiagnose; or they over-medicate.

 The Institute of Medicine estimates that between 44,000 and 98,000 people die in hospitals annually each year due to preventable medical errors.
-The attorneys at Abbott Law Group, P.A. believe it is important that the healthcare profession be held accountable when their actions result in unnecessary harm to their patients.
+The attorneys at Abbott Law Group, P.A. believe it is important that the healthcare profession is held accountable when their actions result in unnecessary harm to their patients.
 Medical malpractice lawsuits are one way of ensuring that when a doctor, a nurse, or other medical caregiver, at a hospital, a clinic, or a nursing home, does cause someone harm, that he or she is justly compensated.

 - Anoxic Brain Injury